 An overbite is the overlapping of the lower teeth by the upper teeth.
 In other words, the upper teeth protrude out and cover the lower teeth, which can lead to several potential problems, not to mention health issues.
 This often poses a series of questions.
 What causes an overbite?
 What problems are associated with overbites?
 More importantly.
-We’ll answer all of these questions, including how to correct an overbite.
+We’ll answer all of these questions, including overbite correction.

 Causes of Overbites